 Professor Suzanne Bouclin teaches in the fields of social justice, human rights and dispute resolution.
 Her courses examine legal institutions and structures through lexicon, theories and critical methods.
 She holds a doctorate from McGill University, two interdisciplinary master's degrees and has been a member of the Ontario Bar since 2002.

 Dr. Bouclin received the University of Ottawa's Young Researcher of the Year Award (2015), is a past member of the Global Young Academy (2016-2021), and received the Greenberg Award for Feminist Research (2022) for her monograph Women, Film, and Law (2021).
 This book examines how fictional representations of women's incarceration can illuminate the marginalization, social exclusion and oppression experienced by criminalized women.
-Her second book, An Introduction to the Theory and Practice of Dispute Resolution, fills an important gap in knowledge, as existing compendia are either written in English from an English Common Law perspective (and do not take into account the unique challenges of providing dispute resolution services in a minority language context) or in French, but are generally written from the perspective of civil law practitioners in Quebec or other French-speaking jurisdictions.
-Her current project is a study of how claims for social justice are constituted through film.
+Her second book Une Introduction à la théorie et à la pratique de la résolution des différends fills an important gap in knowledge, as existing textbooks do not address the unique realities of common law practitioners working providing dispute resolution services in French.
+Her current project is a study of how the cinema imagines the role of legal institutions and legal actors in advancing – or hindering - social justice.

 Suzanne Bouclin is a respected mediator, conducts workplace investigations and regularly trains decision-makers and members of the legal profession on unconscious bias.